gowrishacv/AzCops/README.md

-Hi Jenny, separate question from before.
-Since I’m currently job searching, would it be possible to get an interim reference letter (Zwischenzeugnis) now?

-I checked with HR.
-Unfortunately, they’re not open to being contacted directly by a lawyer, this seems to be unusual for them and not something they want to do.

-Given that, how would you like to proceed?
-If you could outline the proposed structure in writing, I can relay it to HR myself and get their response.

-Best regards,
-Gowrisha Chikkanayakanahalli Vishwa Kumar,
 # Azure Enterprise Cost Optimization Platform

 An enterprise-grade, multi-tenant Azure Cost Optimization platform designed for FinOps teams, Cloud Architects, and Managed Service Providers.